Polymega: Games

 The Polymega utilizes Linux, and is emulation-based, using legally licensed software such as Kega Fusion, MAME, Mednafen, and Mesen, all modified by Playmaji.
 A CD drive is built into the main game console, while cartridge-based games are supported through add-ons known as Element Modules, which plug into the base unit.
 Each module includes five pre-installed games.

 Playmaji has touted the Polymega as "the world's most compatible game console".
 It supports games released for several cartridge-based consoles: Nintendo Entertainment System (NES), Super Nintendo Entertainment System (SNES), and Sega Genesis.
 Supported CD-based consoles include PlayStation, Sega CD, and TurboGrafx-16 and its international variants such as the PC Engine.

 Support for the Neo Geo CD was announced in June 2017.
 The Polymega loads Neo Geo CD games at a significantly faster rate compared to the original console, which was known for its sluggish load times.
 In September 2018, support was announced for the Sega Saturn, a difficult console to emulate.
 Bernal considered the Dreamcast as a likely cutoff point, saying in 2018 that Playmaji does not intend to support GameCube, PlayStation 2, Xbox, or any newer consoles.
+Bernal noted challenges in emulating the Dreamcast due to its obscure GD-ROM format, but said in 2022, "We're working on that.
+We have been vetting it basically since day one."

-The console was initially intended to use a field-programmable gate array (FPGA), but this was scrapped in mid-2018.
+The Polymega was initially intended to use a field-programmable gate array (FPGA), but this was scrapped in mid-2018.
 The removal of FPGA provided more internal space for a higher clock-speed dual core chip, allowing for compatibility with more-demanding consoles such as Saturn, Dreamcast, and Nintendo 64.
 Prior to that point, Bernal said that some consoles, particularly the N64, would not be supported for the time being due to legal challenges, including patents which had yet to expire.
 In late 2021, Playmaji announced that it would release an N64 module due to popular demand.
 Bernal said, "There are virtually no other options out there for playing the N64 library legally, outside of the original hardware -- so it's an obvious choice for us".
+The N64 module was released in December 2023.
+Compatibility for Game Boy and Game Boy Color games is planned with the use of the N64's Transfer Pak.
+As part of the Atari partnership, Playmaji also plans to produce a module to support Atari 2600 and 7800 cartridges, expected for release during 2024.